oils-for-unix/oils/doc/ref/chap-builtin-cmd.md

    the corresponding variable.
 The last VAR also receives any remainig pieces.
    - If no VARs are given, assign to the variable `$REPLY`.

-Note: This default "parsing" algorithm can be confusing and cumbersome to tame with `-r`, `IFS=` and more options.
+Note: This slow character "parsing" algorithm can be confusing and cumbersome to tame with `-r`, `IFS=` and more options.
 When writing YSH, the `--long-flags` provide cleaner verbatim modes documented in [ysh-read](#ysh-read).

 Flags: